Immersion (The Americans): Plot

 After bidding farewell to Gabriel, Philip (Matthew Rhys) returns home, telling Elizabeth (Keri Russell) that Gabriel felt recruiting Paige (Holly Taylor) was a mistake.
 Claudia (Margo Martindale) is re-assigned as their handler, and they warn her about trying to manipulate them again.

 Elizabeth continues meeting with Evgheniya (Irina Dvorovenko), who tells her that she is hosting an "immersion" event where everyone will have to speak in Russian.
 Elizabeth decides to postpone meeting with Ben (Brett Tucker), wanting to focus on the meeting and finding any possible moles within KGB.
 Knowing she is hurt over Ben's affair, Philip also calls Deidre (Clea Lewis) to cancel their meeting.
 To his surprise, she decides to end their relationship.
 Philip and Elizabeth follow Evgheniya to the event, only to discover that the event was a ruse and that she is involved in an extramarital affair.
 Claudia informs them that the man is a candidate for Deputy Chief of the CIA's Moscow station, intending to have Evgheniya back in Moscow.
 To motivate her, Elizabeth and Philip agree with Tuan (Ivan Mok) in having kids bully Pasha at school.

 In Moscow, Oleg (Costa Ronin) is visited by Major Kuznetsov (Sacha Slobodyanik), who has PGU officers inspect his bedroom.
 He reluctantly allows them, but the officers do not find anything.
 Oleg then asks Anatoly (Oleg Stefan) about it, but the latter claims he was not involved and that Oleg's visit to the archives wouldn't prompt PGU to suspect him.

 At a museum, Stan (Noah Emmerich) and Aderholt (Brandon J. Dirden) meet with Sofia (Darya Ekamasova), finally getting her to reveal some information by paying her.
-While training with Elizabeth, Paige notes the hole in the garage and asks about it.
-Elizabeth opens up about Nikolai Timoshev, revealing that he raped her.
+While training with Paige, Elizabeth opens up about Nikolai Timoshev, revealing that he raped her.
 She explains how she had to picture Nikolai every time she fought, surprising Paige.
 Elizabeth also motivates Philip in trying to reconnect with Deidre for their mission.
-He reconnects when he admits he is married and she agrees to continue seeing him.
+She picks up the phone while he is leaving a message admitting he is married.
 Later, Elizabeth and Paige take a walk in order to talk about their experiences.